definitivtemil/bth_softwareDesign/Assignments/User_stories_and_use_cases/ListOfUserStories.md

 As a player, I want the ability to communicate other players in my online game session through text in a chatroom,
 so that we may strategize and socialize.
 ```

+#### Estimated velocity per iteration
+25 points/week average
+10 points/week minimum
+35 points/week maximum

+80 points Minimum total
+100 points average total
+120 points maximum total

+#### Implementation plan
+**Motivation**:
+With this order of priority we will create a functional product as soon as possible, we will then be able to test the other functions in the game directly, saving time and effort.
+And would also, if we had any, be able to beta test the program with the users and get feedback.

+#### Plan
+points	name of usecase

+10	selfUpdatingWindow

+17 generateDungeonWithoutTwitter

+6	movePlayer

+5	pickupItem

+6	playerAttack

+4	throwItem

+4	save game

+4	load game

+1	player Login

+1	Player logout

+8	connectToMultiplayerSession

+2	Chat with multiplayer session

+6 DisconnectFromMultiplayerSession

+20 generateDungeonWithTwitter

+3	customisePlayer